Manufacturing in Mexico: Outsourcing

 The key difference between a manufacturing outsource situation and a "shelter" situation, is that in a shelter situation the foreign company must have a constant physical presence in Mexico to manage and oversee their operation, as the shelter provider bills the foreign company for the services provided (see “shelter” above) without taking responsibility for production, quality, and delivery of the product.
 In contrast, a manufacturing outsource company bills the foreign company on a “price per piece” basis which shifts the responsibility for production, quality, and delivery to the manufacturing outsource company; therefore allowing the foreign company to concentrate on their core competencies without having to manage a foreign manufacturing operation.

-The manufacturing outsource option is rapidly becoming a reality for many foreign companies interested in utilizing Mexico's cost-effective workforce.
+The manufacturing outsource option is rapidly becoming a reality for many foreign companies interested in utilizing Mexico’s cost-effective workforce, with clothing manufacturing leading the way.
+The fashion and apparel sector—due to its need for quick replenishment, flexible production, and standardizable product categories—is often the first to embrace new outsourcing formats, as it benefits greatly from reduced lead times and closer proximity to U.S. markets.

+According to NearTrade’s 2025 sourcing data, shirts and tops account for 54.7% of all clothing‑related buyer inquiries for Mexican manufacturers, followed by pants and shorts (10.6%), jackets (6.8%), sportswear/activewear (6.8%), uniforms (5.6%), formalwear (5.6%), socks and underwear (4.4%), hats (3.7%), footwear (1.3%), and other accessories (0.6%).
+This shows that the clothing manufacturing market is still dominated by products that generally need the least amount of customization, signaling an early-stage outsourced clothing industry.